-The Home Energy Performance Score Stakeholder Panel helps ODOE implement and update the home energy performance score system rules in Oregon.
+The Home Energy Score Stakeholder Panel helps ODOE implement and update the home energy scoring system rules in Oregon.

 Stakeholder Panel Duties